7 Must-Visit Rockhounding Sites in Idaho

 Location Details

-• Located approximately 35 miles from Challis
+• Located approximately 35 miles from Challis (exact sites vary).

-• 4×4 vehicle recommended
+• High-clearance or 4×4 vehicle often recommended.

 Collection Methods